johannes-jp/language-learning-app/docs/features.md

 	- divide each word's relevance by their SR interval and add
 - user generated content from lists is flagged as such, but with a verified source of truth or enough upvotes, it can be added to master content lists
 - linguistics.stackexchange integration?
+- learning lists are singles, not pairs, so they can be adapted to any language
+- user contributions list all content & content relationships where they are the originator